descuadro/frankenstein/README.md

 ### ./_MODULE.scss

-Move it to myapp/scss/modules/_MODULE_css.scss
+Copy it to myapp/scss/modules/_MODULE_css.scss

 *install_module.sh* does it.

 ### ./_MODULE.js

-Move it to myapp/app/scripts/_MODULE.js
+Copy it to myapp/app/scripts/_MODULE.js

 *install_module.sh* does it.

 ### ./_MODULE.php

-Move it to myapp/app/includes/modules/_MODULE.php
+Copy it to myapp/app/includes/modules/_MODULE.php

 *install_module.sh* does it.